alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *diciembre 2025*  --  "I need the greeting code, Bob."
+Current SARI version: *enero 2026*  --  "On the other side of the screen, it all looks so easy."

 -----------------